 Moab is truly an adventurer’s paradise with unlimited opportunities for hiking, climbing, biking, and other outdoor activities.
 In the middle of this adventurous atmosphere, the founders of Moab Brewery established a craft microbrewery ideal for the traveler in search of a straightforward, wonderful beer.

 The Porcupine Pilsner, Dead Horse Amber Ale, and Johnny’s American IPA are some of the favorites among drinkers.
 After a long day of visiting the area, vacationers sometimes stop by the brewery’s on-site bar for a drink.
-It is a casual setting where you can enjoy the distinctive surroundings and some of the greatest beer in Utah.
+It is a casual setting where you can enjoy the distinctive surroundings and some of the greatest beers in Utah.

 The microbrewery’s fundamental business is producing superb beer with integrity and enthusiasm that has won honors for decades.
 Some of their most well-known beers are the Hop Rising Double IPA, Chasing Tail golden ale, and Full Suspension pale ale.